colemilne54/twin-fold/README.md

 ### Hides the verbosity of Tailwind classes while still keeping your custom classes visible

-This repo contains starter code for Reaect using Vite to demonstrate how Twin Fold is implemented.
+This repo contains starter code for React using Vite to demonstrate how Twin Fold is implemented.

 ## Getting Started: